xzf0587/mcsmcp2/README.md

     This will take a little while.
 After it's done, you will be directed to the newly created repository.

-> [!WARNING]
-> After completing the steps in this lab, you will have an MCP Server running on Azure that is publicly available.
-Ideally, you don't want that.
-Make sure to run `azd down` after finishing the lab to delete all the resources from your Azure subscription.

 ## ⚖️ Choice: Run the server locally or deploy to Azure

 Now you have a choice!
 You either deploy the server locally - or you can deploy it to Azure.